 Customizing the Google login

 - Custom Google OAuth: Connect your own Google Cloud client ID and secret in the Authentication panel.
-Your users will see your app’s domain, not “base44.com” when they sign in with Google.
-Custom Google OAuth is a great choice if you want full control over your login branding or need your app’s domain and messaging to appear in the Google login window.
+People will see your app’s domain, not “base44.com” when they sign in with Google.
 This is ideal for businesses that require a fully branded experience or need to meet enterprise requirements.

 - Connect a custom domain to your app.